parkermac/LO/notes/Run_Log.md

 ## LiveOcean Runs (results stored in day folders like f2020.01.26)

+**kopah: s3://liveocean-pmacc/LO_roms/**

+- cas7_t1_x11ab Long hindcast 2012.10.07-2025.12.31, daily
+- cas7_t2_x11b Current daily forecast 2024.01.01-present, hourly
+- oly2_t2_xn11b Current daily forecast, hourly
+- wgh2_t2_xn11b Current daily forecast, hourly

+**NOTE: Soon all the runs below will either be deleted or archived on kopah. apogee and perigee are being decomissioned in 2026.**

 **apogee: /dat1/parker/LO_roms/**

+- cas7_t2_x11b This is the current forecast, however this is a duplicate archove that is no longer being added to.
+It has 2024.01.01-2026.04.09. [hourly, 15 TB] The same files exist in s3://liveocean-pmacc/LO_roms on kopah, and those extend through the present.
+I am only keeping these around for Dakota to make nested runs from.
-- cas7_t0_x4b This is the **CURRENT FORECAST** Late 2012-present.
-[100 TB and growing] NOTE: as of November 2024 the years 2012-2019 are in /dat2/parker/LO_roms so that we don't run out of space on /dat1.
+- cas7_t0_x4b This is a previous forecast.
+Late 2020.01.01-2025.06.23. [hourly, 46 TB] The years 2012-2019 are in /dat2/parker/LO_roms so that we don't run out of space on /dat1.
-- **OBSOLETE:** cas6_traps2_x2b This was the current forecast 2024.07.01-2024.08.25.
-It lands here before being archived into cas6_v1_live on perigee [1 TB]
 - wgh2_t0_xn0b Nested model Willapa Bay and Grays Harbor, running as part of the daily forecast, 2023.08.07-now.
 [238 GB and growing]
-- cas2k_v0_x2b A low-resolution version of cas6 (2 km grid) designed for long coastal runs.
-[2 TB]
 - Various other nested or analytical runs: ae0, ai0, hc0, so0.

 **perigee: /data1/parker/LO_roms/**